dawg/dawg/README.md

 ```

 ### Building
-All of the following commands assume you are running on a `Linux` subsystem.
+All of the following commands assume you are running running a `Linux` subsystem.

 #### Linux
 ```
 npm run electron:build
 ```

+#### MacOS
+You can only build for MacOS on MacOS.

 #### Windows
 To build for windows, you must first install `Docker`.
 Once that has been complete, run the following docker command to start the `wine` container.
+Beware, you may run into sass issues.

 ```
 docker run --rm -ti \